textpattern/textpattern.github.io/tags/file_download_downloads.md

 category: tags
 published: true
 title: "File download downloads"
-Description: The file_download_downloads tag will replace with the number of times the current file has been downloaded.
+description: The file_download_downloads tag will replace with the number of times the current file has been downloaded.
 tags:
   - File tags
 ---